 We’re very lucky in Courchevel to have high altitude, North-facing slopes.
-Coupled with the incredible snow-making, it means that whatever snow has fallen is likely to stick around, making it a reliable choice for an early season holiday.
-The slopes are quiet, prices are lower and you can escape the pre-Christmas consumer overload as well as doing a bit of exercise to make space for the inevitable festive overindulgence!
+Coupled with the incredible snow-making, it means that when snow falls, it stays, making it a reliable choice for an early season holiday.
+The slopes are beautifully quiet, prices are lower and you can escape the pre-Christmas overload as well as doing a bit of exercise to make space for the inevitable festive overindulgence!
 Families can benefit from great discounts as part of our Family Weeks.
 Good For: Getting your ski legs before a main holiday, great value ski breaks, anyone wanting to escape before Christmas (but be back in time for panic shopping!)
 Family Week Discounts available

 Our fabulous hosts will cook a humungous roast dinner with all the trimmings, then serve it alongside unlimited wine and as many roast potatoes as you can eat!
 Relish the opportunity to build a snowman (whether you have kids or not) instead of wrestling with a turkey… Good For: Relaxing with friends and family in a beautiful setting

 New Year What can we say?
 It’s one of the most popular times to ski because it’s such fun to be in a ski resort at New Year.
 Here in Courchevel we have reliable snow, parties on the piste, fireworks and torchlit descents.
 Not to mention chalets hot tubs and chalets overflowing with fizz!
-It’s simply the place to be.
+Put simply, it’s the place to be…

 The fantastic bonus of being in the Alps at New Year is that skiing is one of the only hangover cures to actually work.
 The mere act of concentrating on something very important (not falling over) whilst being in crisp, fresh mountain air is extremely reviving to anyone who has indulged in one too many shandies… Good For: Party people!